NATIONAL FRUIT COMPOTE DAY

 The word compote is French for “mixture.”

 A compote is a dessert originating in 17th century France.
-It is made up of whole or pieces of fruit (a mixture) in sugar syrup.
+The French believed that fruit cooked in sugar syrup balanced the humidity’s effects on the body and led them to invent compotes.
+Recipes called for whole or pieces of mixed fruit in sugar syrup.
 The whole fruits are cooked in water with added sugar and spices.
-A variety of seasonings may be added to the mixture depending on the type of fruit being used.
-They may include
+Add complimentary spices to the mixture depending on the kinds of fruit you choose.

 - lemon peel